rhyolight/numenta-web/packages/numenta.com/pages/press/2017/11/15/numenta-publishes-new-sensorimotor-theory-in-frontiers.md

 ---
 author: Numenta
-description: 'In Numenta's Columns paper, they proposed a theory for how the brain learns models of objects through movement.
+description: In Numenta's Columns paper, they proposed a theory for how the brain learns models of objects through movement.
 The theory is an important piece of Numenta’s goal to reverse-engineer the neocortex.
-In a blog titled "The Secret to Strong AI" on Medium, Jeff Hawkins describes the importance of the new theory to AGI.'
+In a blog titled "The Secret to Strong AI" on Medium, Jeff Hawkins describes the importance of the new theory to AGI.
 date: 2017/11/15
 org: Press Release
 tags: numenta brain theory machine learning techniques htm hierarchical realtime anomaly detection paper